Made for Adult Ice Skaters

 Essential Equipment

 For your first few sessions, you don't need to own anything except appropriate clothing.
 Rental skates at most rinks are fine for an introduction — they won't feel great, but they'll get you on the ice.
-Wear stretchy, fitted pants (leggings or athletic pants — no jeans, nothing baggy that can catch on your blades), layers on top (you'll warm up fast), and gloves.
-Always gloves.
+Wear stretchy, fitted pants (leggings or athletic pants — no jeans, nothing baggy that can catch on your blades), layers on top, and always gloves.
 The ice is cold and your hands will touch it.

 When you're ready to invest — which most people are after 4–8 weeks — your first purchase should be skates.
 Good beginner figure skates make an enormous difference.
 You'll go from fighting rental skates to actually feeling the ice under your feet.